 - If you calculate satisfaction levels among certain types of professions and want to see the variance then you will use One-way ANOVA.

-Steps to Do Variance Analysis in Excel with One Way ANOVA
+Variance Analysis in Excel with One-Way ANOVA: Step-by-Step Procedure

 Step 1: Go to Data Analysis Option

 - At first, go to the Data tab in the top ribbon,

 - Now, the Data Analysis window will appear.

 - Here, select the Anova: Single Factor option.